DavidHlavacek/War_Simulation/README.md

 ## Quick Description:

-Add any number of types of creatures [Name, HP, DMG, speed, special].
+Add any number of types of creature [Name, HP, DMG, speed, special].
 Add any number of creatures of a type into an army.
 Simulate any number of battles between these two armies.